 “Event of Default” means any one or more of the actions or inactions described or set forth in Section 17 of this Agreement, whether or not any action is taken in connection with such Event of Default by the Performing Party.

-“Existing Contracted Resources” means those fully executed written agreements in effect on the Effective Date of this Agreement, under which a third party is obligated or has the option to sell sell Energy, Capacity and/or Ancillary Services or fuel to MDEA, identified on [Exhibit ] attached hereto.
+“Existing Contracted Resources” means those fully executed written agreements in effect on the Effective Date of this Agreement, under which a third party is obligated or has the option to sell Energy, Capacity and/or Ancillary Services or fuel to MDEA, identified on [Exhibit ] attached hereto.

 “Facilities” means those electric generating assets and related facilities listed in [Exhibit __].

 “Facility” refers generically to one of the Facilities.